konturio/event-api/README.md

 ## Profiles

 Available profiles:
+- For local use:
-- `develop` - Disables JWT authorization
+  - `jwtAuthDisabled` - Disables JWT authorization
   - `awsSqsDisabled` - Disables AWS SQS integration
+- For external use:
+  - `dev` - for DEV environment
+  - `test` - for TEST environment
+  - `prod` - for PROD environment

 Profiles can be activated several ways:
 - using system parameter `-Dspring.profiles.active={profile_name}`